Feeds pull streams of content from websites or social networks into your program. Connect Twitter, Pinterest, or any site with a standard RSS Feed.

 - You can only add a specific feed once.
 You cannot create two feeds using the same username or the same URL.

-- You cannot edit a username or URL later.
+- You cannot edit the username or URL later.
 Once a specific feed is created you can only archive or activate that feed.

-- You can edit the other fields (Nickname, Channels, Publishing Rules) at any time.
+- You can edit the other fields (Nickname, Topics, Publishing Rules) at any time.

 - If you want to give the feed a new name, enter a Feed Nickname.

 - The nickname is optional and can be edited later.
 If you do not enter a nickname, we will name the feed based on the content source.
-For example, content from @socialchorus would say published by '@socialchorus'.
-In our SocialChorus Now program, we prefer the nickname 'SocialChorus Twitter'.
+For example, content from @firstup_io would say published by '@firstup_io'.
+In our Firstup program, we prefer the nickname 'Firstup Twitter'.

-- Under Channels, choose one or more channels.
+- Under Topics, choose one or more topics.

 - Allow content to be shared

-- On (box selected)- content in this feed will have Shareable set to on by default.
+- On - content in this feed will have Shareable set to on by default.

-- Off (box empty) - content in this feed will have Shareable set to off by default.
+- Off - content in this feed will have Shareable set to off by default.

 - Automatically publish content

-- On (box selected) - new content in the feed will automatically be published to the designated channels.
-In Program Studio the new content can be found in the published status.No action is required to make the new feed content available to members.
+- On - new content in the feed will automatically be published to the designated topics.
+In Studio the new content can be found in the published status.No action is required to make the new feed content available to members.

-- Off (box empty) - all new content in the feed must be manually reviewed before the content will become available to members.
-In Program Studio, the new content will appear as needing review until a studio users publishes the content.
+- Off - all new content in the feed must be manually reviewed before the content will become available to Members.
+In Studio, the new content will appear as needing review until a Studio user publishes the content.
 The content must be published in order to make the content available to members.

 - Expand articles